dvollrath/SmallProjects/ReadMe.md

 In general, trust yourself.
 There are no clear "right answers" for these projects.
 The most important thing is that you keep clear documentation of what you did (both in the code, and possibly in a write-up) so that we can replicate it, see whether it works, and modify if necessary.

+I hate Zoom, so my preference is that we communicate via the Issues on Github.
+If we get very stuck on something we might need to talk directly, but my goal is to avoid this unless necessary.
+I know that sounds kind of cold, but that is how I roll on these.
+It also ensures all the questions and answers we have are documented and don't need to be answered again and again.

 ## Files
-There are three folders that all your work should go into
+Inside each folder for a proejct there are three folders where all work should go

 1. Code.
 For, you know, any code that you write
 2. Data.
-This is for raw data only.
+  - This is for raw data only.
 Any file that goes in here should be untouched by you in any way.
 Your code reads or manipulates this into a form that we can use.
+  - Documentation (PDFs) for that data can also be stored here
+  - A markdown file (md extension) can also go in here with description of where data was downloaded from and relevant URLs.
+Each raw data file should have a record in this markdown file making it clear where it was obtained.
 3. Output.
 This is where those manipulated files get stored.

 The basic idea is that Data -> Code -> Output.

-## Sub-folders
-Within Code, Data, and Output, you should create a sub-folder for your particular work.
-That sub-folder should have the same name.
-For example, there should be Code/Geography, Data/Geography, and Output/Geography, if you are working on an economic geography project.
+If there are other files that you use (a research paper, etc.) those can go in the main project folder

 ## Excel and CSV
 Excel is for raw data only.
-You can store an Excel file you download or find into the Data folder for your project.
+You can store an Excel file you download into the Data folder for your project.

 But all output files of data have to be in CSV format.
 Excel is not viable.

 If you have an Excel file as a raw input, then there must be something in Code that reads that Excel file and writes the CSV file to the Output folder.
 There is no cutting and pasting, or hand calculation involved or allowed here.
+There are routines and packages for R, Stata, and Python that read Excel.

 *If you don't know how to write code to read Excel and write CSV, you need to figure that out for yourself*